steveng57/kramdown-ial-vscode/README.md

 ## What it does not do

-- No validation, parsing, IntelliSense, or formatting — this is **syntax highlighting only**.
+- No validation, parsing, IntelliSense, or formatting — this is **syntax highlighting only**, so it will not interfere with any language extensions for markdown or kramdown.

 ## Included Colour Themes